-i.
 Students should be able to recognize all of the common organic functional groups important in biomolecules and understand how the group chemical properties relate to the biomolecular function.
+Students should be able to be familiar with structure and functions of the cell and cell organelles.